 Colorado implemented new regulations for short-term health plans in 2019, effectively eliminating them in the state.
 As of April 2019, there were no longer any short-term plans for sale in Colorado.
 But Colorado is among the states with the highest enrollment in health care sharing ministry plans, and had around 10% of the nation’s direct primary care clinics as of 2018.
 Sharing ministry plans and direct primary care plans are both sometimes seen as another alternative to ACA-compliant health plans.

-When was open enrollment for 2021 health insurance in Colorado?
+When is open enrollment for health insurance in Colorado?

 Colorado has permanently extended open enrollment, so it runs from November 1 to January 15 every year.
-Open enrollment for 2021 health plans started November 1, 2020 and continued until January 15, 2021.
-As of January 6, enrollments had reached 172,000 — surpassing the 2020 total (which had been under 167,000) with more than a week remaining in the open enrollment period.
+Open enrollment for 2022 health plans will begin November 1, 2021, and continue until January 15, 2022.

 Amid COVID pandemic and newly enhanced subsidies, Colorado offers a special enrollment period through August 15, 2021